Skip to content

 Optery uses third-party vendors and service providers.
 You acknowledge and agree that Optery may use and provide your PII to the following third-party vendors and service providers to monitor, analyze, support, service, secure, market, improve, and/or provide our Service.
 Any such third-party vendors and service providers will only be given access to your PII and personal data as is reasonably necessary to monitor, analyze, support, service, secure, market, monetize, improve, and/or provide our Service.

-Entity Name Purpose Location More Information
+Entity Name Role / Purpose Data Storage Location

 Reporting Security Concerns